juhoinkinen/Annif-wiki/Analyzers.md

 The analyzer takes a language model name as parameter, e.g. `spacy(en_core_web_sm)`.
 Optionally, lemmas can be forced to lowercase using the `lowercase` option, like this: `spacy(en_core_web_sm,lowercase=1)`

 This analyzer and the language-specific models need to be installed separately.
 See [[Optional features and dependencies]]

+## `estnltk` analyzer

+The `estnltk` analyzer performs lemmatization for the Estonian language using the [EstNLTK toolkit](https://github.com/estnltk/estnltk).
+It takes no parameters.

+This analyzer needs to be installed separately.
+See [[Optional features and dependencies]]